-Where we use pupils' biometric data as part of an automated biometric recognition system (for example, pupils use finger prints to receive school dinners instead of paying with cash, collect printing etc, we will comply with the requirements of the Protection of Freedoms Act 2012.
+Where we use pupils' biometric data as part of an automated biometric recognition system (for example, pupils use fingerprints to receive school dinners instead of paying with cash, collect printing etc.), we will comply with the requirements of the Protection of Freedoms Act 2012.

 Parents will be notified before any biometric recognition system is put in place or before their child first takes part in it.
 The Trust will get written consent from at least one parent or carer before we take any biometric data from their child and first process it.
 Parents and pupils have the right to choose not to use the school's biometric system(s).
 We will provide alternative means of accessing the relevant services for those pupils.
-For example, pupils can pay for school dinners in cash at each transaction if they wish.